Get

 As a dog owner, you know the key to your pup’s good health is proper nutrition.
 Navigating the different types of dog food out there can be confusing.
 You want to make sure they are getting what they need, but you don’t want to overfeed your dog because you know it can lead to long-term health problems.

-While you should always consult your veterinarian about the best food choices to maximize your dog’s health, we have put together some simple guidelines to help you better understand the factors involved in canine nutrition.
+While you should always consult a veterinarian about the best food choices to maximize your dog’s health, we have put together some simple guidelines to help you better understand the factors involved in canine nutrition.
 Keep reading to learn more!

 The 7 Golden Rules for Feeding Your Dog